Surrogacy in Mexico

 Fertility clinics in Mexico

 Egg, sperm and embryo donation are legal in Mexico and there are plenty of IVF clinics offering such treatment to international patients.
-Many clinics have surrogacy services.
+However few clinics have surrogacy services.

-Clinics are well equipped and well staffed.
-Many clinics will perform multiple embryo transfers at the intended parents’ request.
+Many will perform multiple embryo transfers at the intended parents’ request.
 Unlike many regions, Mexican clinics will also support gender selection.

 However unlike the USA or UK, independently verified success rate data is not available for Mexican IVF clinics.